xbeat/Machine-Learning/README.md

 Python's file handling capabilities allow you to interact with files on your system.
 To begin working with a file, you need to open it using the `open()` function.
 This function takes two main arguments: the file name and the mode in which you want to open the file.
 The mode determines whether you can read from or write to the file.

+## Retrieval Augmented Generation (RAG) in Large Language Models

+RAG Components Implementation

+A comprehensive implementation of core RAG system components including document loading, text chunking, and embedding generation using modern Python libraries.
+This foundation demonstrates the essential building blocks for creating a retrieval-augmented generation system.

 ## Introduction to Neural Networks and Deep Learning

 Neural Network Fundamentals